-Transmit.
-While HOLDING the Valet Program switch, press the transmitter button that you wish to assign to that channel.
+Press the transmitter button.
+While HOLDING the Valet®/Program switch, press the transmitter button that you wish to assign to that channel.
 The unit will chirp indicating successful programming.
+You cannot teach a transmitter button to the system more than once.